nubicle/getting-rusty/README.md

 - [lib-loading](./lib-loading/README.md) - An example of dynamically loading library, and using the function it contains
 - [wc-rs](./wc-rs/) - A Rust implementation for the challenge - [building wc][1]
 - [custom-deserializer](./custom-deserializer/) - An example for custom deserialization using serde
+- [codegen](./codegen/) - Generate Rust types from a JSON specification

 [1]: https://codingchallenges.fyi/challenges/challenge-wc/